ackertyson/dock-ops/README.md

 3. `rake install completion` (or, if you don't have Rake, see the instructions in the `dock-ops-completion.bash` file included with this project)

+To get completion to work in existing shell sessions, you have to do `source ~/.bash_profile` after installing the completion script.

 *NOTE: you still need to install the real Docker applications; `dock-ops` is just a wrapper.*

 ## Testing